Submit a manuscript

 Major revisions by authors must be resubmitted within three months from request of revision.

 Minor revisions should not take more than one month.
 A second round of review is then started.

 The journal is published in English.
 Manuscripts may be submitted in English, Portuguese or Spanish.
 All manuscripts will be blind reviewed by referees fluent in the article’s language.
 However, to streamline and widen the review process, authors are strongly encouraged to submit manuscripts in English.

 Once the manuscript is accepted for publication, the managing editor provides the English revision or translation into English, carried out by a profession appointed by the jornal at no cost to authors.

 - Manuscript structure

 Authors’ names or affiliations should not appear on the manuscript itself.
 Provide the full postal address of each affiliation, including the country name, and the e-mail address of each author in a separate title page.
-Manuscripts should be double-spaced (including notes and references), with margins of at least one-inch (2.5 cm), 12-point font, and should not exceed 30 typed pages, including references, notes, tables and figures, and pages should be numbered consecutively throughout the paper.
+Manuscripts should be double-spaced, standard Word document in 12 pt Times New Roman, including notes and references, with margins of at least one-inch (2.5 cm), and should not exceed 30 typed pages, including references, notes, tables and figures, and pages should be numbered consecutively throughout the paper.
 Authors should also supply a shortened version of the title suitable for the running head, not exceeding 50 character spaces.
 Manuscripts should include an Abstract not to exceed 100 words, where abbreviations, diagrams, and references to the text should be avoided.
 Also 3-10 keywords should be included for index purposes.